Antiparallel d-stable Traces and a Stronger Version of Ore Problem: Proof of Theorem

 Assume now that $\xi > 1$, $T$ is a spanning tree of $G$ which realizes $\xi$, and $v$is an arbitrary vertex of degree at least $2d + 2$ in an arbitrary odd component of the co-tree $G - E(T)$.
 As in the case $\xi = 1$, define the family of graphs $\mathcal{G}$.
 By Lemma~\ref{lemma:treeSplittVd} there exists a graph $G' \in \mathcal{G}$ such that $G'$ has a spanning tree $T'$ for which $\xi(G',2d+2,T') < \xi(G,2d+2,T)$.
 Since a spanning tree $T$ realizes $(2d+2)$-deficiency of $G$ it follows that $\xi(G',2d+2) < \xi(G,2d+2)$ and hence $G'$ admits an antiparallel $d$-stable trace $W'$ by induction.
 As above construct an antiparallel double trace $W$ in $G$ from $W'$ by properly replacing $v'$ and $v''$ with $v$.
 From construction of $W$ it follows that if $W$ has a repetition of order $\leq d$ at some vertex $u \neq v$ already $W'$ has a repetition of order $\leq d$ at vertex $u$, and that if $W$ has a repetition of order $\leq d$ at vertex $v$ also $W'$ has a repetition of order $\leq d$ at $v'$ or $v''$, which is absurd.
 Therefore $G$ admits an antiparallel $d$-stable trace.

 This concludes the proof of Theorem~\ref{thm:main}.

-Note that the next corollary of Tutte and Nash-Williams's tree-packing theorem from~\cite{nas-1961} and~\cite{tut-1961} could also be used to show that in special case every $4$-edge-connected graph $G$, $\delta(G) > d$, with a vertex of degree at least $2d + 2$ or an even Betti number has an antiparallel $d$-stable trace.
+Note that the next corollary of Tutte (1961) and Nash-Williams (1961) tree-packing theorem could also be used to show that in special case every $4$-edge-connected graph $G$, $\delta(G) > d$, with a vertex of degree at least $2d + 2$ or an even Betti number has an antiparallel $d$-stable trace.

-\begin{theorem} {\rm \cite[Theorem~$2$]{kun-1974}} Every $4$-edge-connected graph contains two edge-disjoint spanning trees. \end{theorem}
+\begin{theorem} Every $4$-edge-connected graph contains two edge-disjoint spanning trees. \end{theorem}

 By Theorem~\ref{thm:4edgei} $4$-edge-connected graph $G$ has a spanning tree $T$ such that a co-tree $G - E(T)$ has exactly one component.